hannahro15/Cattery-project/README.md

 ## Bugs

 ### Solved Bugs
-* Centering elements and layout issues on the web pages for different screen sizes due to responsiveness.
+* Centering elements, especially the logo, and other layout issues on the web pages for different screen sizes due to responsiveness.
+* Dev tools showing more white space on the bottom of some pages when I clicked on the various breakpoints compared to when I checked on my own desktop, mobile and on the 'Am I responsive website'.
 * Submit button opening up in separate thank you page even when form hasn't been filled in when clicked.
-Solved this by changing the anchor tag to an input tag and and having a type button called 'submit'
+Solved this by changing the anchor tag to an input tag and and having a type button called 'submit'.

 ### Unsolved Bugs
-* With images being compressed before and after converting them to WebP, performance is still quite low on some pages on  some screen sizes when running Google Lighthouse.
+* With images being compressed before and after converting them to WebP, performance is still quite low on some pages on some screen sizes when running Google Lighthouse, especially on home page and gallery.
-* Aspect ratio and low resolution issues for images when running Google Lighthouse.
-Low resolution is on the logo on small screens.
-* Layout shift issues when running Google Lighthouse.
-* Dev tools showed more white space on the bottom of some pages when I clicked on the various breakpoints compared to when I checked on my own desktop, mobile and on the 'Am I responsive website'.
-When I tried correcting the white space based on dev tools especially for my home page it changed the appearance of the page on my own mobile some of the content went over the footer.
+* Logo which I created in Canva has a low resolution issue on small screens according to Google Lighthouse but it is fine on desktop, even after converting to webp and compressing, and also re-running Lighthouse on the Page Speed Insights  website again afterwards.
+The logo doesn't at all look pixelated or fuzzy though, and it looks very clear on all screen sizes on my desktop and mobile.

 # Credits